 Resources for Newly Admitted Students

-Congratulations on accepting your offer to the School of Education!
+Congratulations on your acceptance to the School of Education!
 You are joining a community of passionate professionals from all walks of life, committed to improving the educational experience of the future.

 - VCU Maps and Transportation – Getting around VCU and finding the best way to get to class and activities with the RamRide (aka Campus Connector).